5trange/ClamGuard/README.md

 # ClamGuard
 Free and open source antivirus software based on ClamAV.
-Simple GUI with functionalities including different types of scans, quarantine system, etc. A background process of the engine is always running to check for viruses and other malicious software.
+Simple GUI with functionalities including different types of scans, quarantine system, etc.
+A background process of ClamGuard watches the system drives for any malicious code.

+## ClamGuard Uses
-Python Version: 3.9.4
+- Python Version: 3.9.4
-ClamAV 0.103.2
+- ClamAV 0.103.2